SathvikKP/OpenChordTests/README.md

 ## Additional Notes

 - **License**: Open Chord is licensed under the GNU General Public License (GPL).
-- **Ant Build**: For a complete build, use the provided `build.xml` with Apache Ant.
 - **Manual Testing**: The `console.sh` script can run a console tool for direct node manipulation (from documentation)

-For further details, please see inline comments in the code or the `docs` folder for API references.
+For further details, see the comments in the code or the `docs` folder for official API reference.